Cigaras/Payday-2-Solo-Achievements/Solo Achievements/readme.txt

 Achievements and trophies not affected by this mod:
 * Failed Assassination trophy - equip Your bots with sniper rifles
+* Long Fellow trophy - use Forklift Capacity mod to increases forklift capacity up to 8 to be able to transport all required bags in one go
-* Sewer Rats - use Iter, Keepers and Monkeepers mods
+* Sewer Rats - use Monkeepers mod for bots to carry bags and Keepers mod for Jokers to defend bags
+* OVERDRILL	- use Forced Overdrill mod to activate Overdrill mode with a key bind instead of positioning 4 players around the vault

 Credits:
 * Author: Valdas V.